Kenya Rae

 What Is The Purpose of a Renters Insurance?

 A renters insurance policy will protect your possessions and sometimes other damage caused by a disaster that leaves you homeless or worse.
-But most importantly it will protect your financial interest as well.
+But most importantly, it will protect your financial interest as well.

 financial and insurable interest

-What Do I Mean By Protecting Your Financial Interest?
+What Does Protecting Your Financial Interest Mean?

 As a means to spread more awareness about renters insurance, I am sharing the importance of renters insurance, what it covers, and how you can go about getting renters insurance today!

 When you become a tenant your landlord should advise you to get a renters insurance policy.
-Some places like larger apartment complexes, require it and will charge you a fee, or put coverage in place for you (for a fee) if you do not have a policy in place.
+Some places, like larger apartment complexes, require it and will charge you a fee, or put coverage in place for you (for a fee) if you do not have a policy in place.

 Renters insurance is a type of property and casualty insurance.
 And it is much like your car insurance.